New Hire Gifts

 New hire gifts (AKA welcome kits, swag bags, or onboarding packages) are a collection of gifts from the company for new or incoming employees to help them feel welcomed and excited about joining the organization.
 The package usually includes company-branded items that the new employee could use on the job, like notebooks or coffee mugs.
 But really, new hire gifts could be anything the company feels would help the employee feel included and happy about being hired.

-New hire gifts can be given to employees in-person, on their first day , or delivered prior to their first day.
+New hire gifts can be given to employees in-person, on their first day, or delivered prior to their first day.
 Some companies do both by splitting up the gift.
+New hire gifts are just one part of a new hire welcome packet that also contains onboarding materials, company information, and details about the position.

 Here are some of the specific benefits of new-hire gifts: